 The teacher calls you at home to tell you about a playground injury involving your child and another classmate.
-Or, maybe she doesn't quite believe your child's story about what happened to his classmate's toy.
+Or, maybe they don't quite believe your child's story about what happened to their classmate's toy.
 Maybe you notice that some loose change is missing from a jar on the dresser.
 If you're the parent of a child with attention deficit hyperactivity disorder (ADHD), you've probably heard these scenarios before.

 Doctors aren't sure what causes ADHD.
 But they do know that kids who have it find it hard to control their impulses.
 And, they may often engage in risky behaviors like aggressive play, ignoring rules, running off, lying, and stealing.

 If you're a parent, it's important that you manage your kid's risk-taking behavior.
 These strategies could help.

 You might be surprised, but kids who fidget in class, lie about their homework, and climb to the highest peak on the jungle gym might not have ADHD.

 "These are all normal childhood behaviors," says James McGough, MD, professor of clinical psychiatry at UCLA.
 "If your child is active or impulsive to a degree that is out of line with their same-age, same-sex classmates, you should get an assessment."